 4. Can you use your words, please?
 Instead of stop whining

 This simple question encourages the toddler to express.
 Remember to use a very calm tone as you request the child to use his words, you don’t want to come off asking this question in a stern tone.
 The parent’s tone of voice is key to holding communications in the right manner.

-When around a baby for example and you want your child to be careful, you can ask him to use gentle touches.
+When around a baby, for example, you want your child to be careful, you can ask him to use a gentle touch.
 Show how a gentle touch looks like.